Secure-Compliance-Solutions-LLC/GVM-Docker/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 Summarize your PR.
-If it involves visual changes include a screenshot or gif.
+If it involves visual changes, include a screenshot or GIF.

 ### Checklist